My name is Marcel van Gils, born

 family who knew their trade: the Johnstons.

-In 2011 I sold a big part of my 'independants', it was just getting too much.
-I still hold all the rare original bottles.
-It is getting increasingly difficult finding 'new' bottles.
-Either I already have them in my possession or the vendor asks silly prices.
-One of the disadvantages of the internet...
+In 2011 and 2012 I sold a big part of my collection, it was just getting too much, but still hold the old and rare original bottles.

 Of course there is the everlasting discussion that whisky was made for